fluxninja/aperture/docs/gen/config/aperture-agent/swagger.md

 <dd>

-(string) If DSN is not set, the client is effectively disabled You can set to test project's dsn to send log events. i.e. oss-aperture: <https://6223f112b0ac4344aa67e94d1631eb85@o574197.ingest.sentry.io/6605877>
+(string) If DSN is not set, the client is effectively disabled You can set test project's dsn to send log events. i.e. oss-aperture: <https://6223f112b0ac4344aa67e94d1631eb85@o574197.ingest.sentry.io/6605877>

 </dd>